 Join our discussion of “The Unbearable Wholeness of Being: God, Evolution and the Power of Love” by Ilia Delio who presents an exciting “new image of God in the light of evolutionary understanding.”
 We are meeting Sunday, August 20 through Sunday, October 22.
 For questions, email email@example.com.

 Join a group of people exploring the meaning of the Christian life as expressed in the Episcopal Church and Grace Cathedral.
 This core class meets weekly on Sundays, is offered twice a year and is a great preparation for baptism.
 It provides preparation for adults who have never been baptized in any Christian church and who seek to join the Christian community.
 The next series begins on Sunday, February 26.

 - Following & Serving: What We Promise at Baptism

 - Our New Life in Christ: What Comes Next

 This six-week colloquium is offered between Easter and Pentecost.
 Sessions explore the ethos, practices, structure, sensibility and unique voice of Anglicanism.
 This class is especially helpful for adults preparing for confirmation and reception into the Episcopal Church.
 Within the context of Christianity, what is an Anglican?
 What is our common history?
 How do we pray together?
 As part of our Christian life, how do Anglicans take action in the world?

-EFM is an education program covering the Old Testament, New Testament, church history and theology.
+EfM is an education program covering the Old Testament, New Testament, church history and theology.
 New Education for Ministry groups start each September, with registration in July.
 The course is limited to 12 people each year.
-The next EFM session begins on Thursday, September 7 and will be held each Thursday until June with the exception of holidays.
+Spaces are still available for the current EfM session, which is held each Thursday until June with the exception of holidays.
+To register for this session, email Roberta Sautter at firstname.lastname@example.org.
 To learn more about Education for Ministry at Grace Cathedral, contact us or download a brochure.